Maxim's Caterers: Brands

 In 1998, Maxim's launched a restaurant series named m.a.x. concepts, which managed restaurant brands including MAX, Cellini, Mecca, Thai Basil, eating plus, Mezz, café Landmark, Emporio Armani Caffé, and modern restaurants Kiku and Miso.

 In 2004 the company opened the French-Vietnamese restaurant chain Rice Paper.
 In the same year, Maxim's Fast Food began producing ready meals and appetisers to be sold in 7–11 and Wellcome supermarkets.

 Maxim's bought Genki Sushi in early 2006, and the company introduced the American restaurant chain Lawry's The Prime Rib to Hong Kong the same year.
 Maxim's and Australian chef Geoff Lindsay opened the restaurant "Pearl on the Peak" in the Peak Tower.
 The company is the licensee of Ippudo ramen, Shake Shack and The Cheesecake Factory in various territories.

 In May 2000, Maxim's partnered with Starbucks Coffee International, Inc. to form Coffee Concepts Ltd., holding licences for both Hong Kong and Macau.

-In 2005, Maxim's have rebranded most of its restaurants as MX.
+In 2005, Maxim's rebranded most of its restaurants as MX.